jackdar/student-hub/README.md

-# StudentHub
+# student-hub
- A GUI Student Hub and Information System with built in database.
+ A GUI Student Information and Record Management System